yahoojapan/authorization-proxy/README.md

 ![Policy updater](https://github.com/yahoojapan/athenz-policy-updater/raw/master/doc/policy_updater_overview.png)

-The [policy updater](https://github.com/yahoojapan/athenz-policy-updater) periodically updates the Athenz config and Policy data from Athenz Server and validate and decode the policy data.
+The [policy updater](https://github.com/yahoojapan/athenz-policy-updater) periodically updates the Athenz PublicKey and Policy data from Athenz Server and validate and decode the policy data.
 The decoded result will store in the memory cache inside the policy updater.

 #### Authorization success